bhatiaabhishek/sparse-to-dense.pytorch/README.md

 python3 main.py --help
 ```

-For instance, run the following command to train a network with UNET-based encoder-decoded, and both RGB and 200 random sparse depth samples as the input to the network with a batch size 4.
+For CS230 TAs, run the following command to train a network with UNET-based encoder-decoded, and both RGB and 200 random sparse depth samples as the input to the network with a batch size 4.
 ```bash
 python3 main.py -a UNET -m rgbd -s 200 --data nyudepthv2 --lr 0.00001 --batch-size 4
 ```